Babe Ruth's called shot: Rediscovered 16-mm films

 A still of Ruth pointing during the at-bat.
 Root's back is turned to Ruth at that moment.

 In the 1970s, a 16-mm home movie of the called shot surfaced, and some believed that it might put an end to the decades-old controversy.
 The film was shot by an amateur filmmaker named Matt Miller Kandle, Sr. Only family and friends had seen the film until the late 1980s.
-Two frames from the film were published in the 1988 book Babe Ruth: A Life in Pictures by Lawrence S. Ritter and Mark Rucker on p.
+Two frames from the film were published in the 1988 book Babe Ruth: A Life in Pictures by Lawrence S. Ritter and Mark Rucker, on p.
 206. The film was broadcast on a February 1994 Fox television program called Front Page.
 Later in 1994, still images from the film appeared in filmmaker Ken Burns' documentary Baseball.

 The film was shot from the grandstands behind home plate, off to the third base side.
 While Ruth's gesture is clearly visible, the direction in which he is pointing is uncertain.
 Some contend that Ruth's extended arm is pointing more to the left-field direction, toward the Cubs bench, which would be consistent with his continued gesturing toward the bench while rounding the bases after the home run.

 On the episode of Front Page, the film was shown to Yankee legends Mickey Mantle, Moose Skowron, Catfish Hunter, Enos Slaughter, and Ron Guidry.
 In his observation of the film, Mantle believed that the most visible points from Ruth were in the direction of the Cubs dugout, but then noticed that Ruth did briefly point in the direction of Cubs pitcher Charlie Root or toward center field just prior to the pitch from Root, partially obscured by Hartnett as he was throwing the ball back to Root.

 In 1999, another 16-mm film of the called shot was made public.
 This film was shot by inventor Harold Warp during the only Major League Baseball game that he ever attended.
 The rights to his footage were sold to ESPN, which aired it as part of the network's SportsCentury program in 2000.
-Warp's film has not been as widely seen by the public as Kandle's film, but many of those who have seen it feel that it shows that Ruth did not call his shot.
-The film shows the action much more clearly than does the Kandle film, showing Ruth visibly shouting something either at Root or at the Cubs dugout while pointing.
+Warp's film has not been as widely seen by the public as Kandle's film, but many of those who have seen it think that it shows that Ruth did not call his shot.
+The film shows the action much more clearly than does the Kandle film, showing Ruth shouting something either at Root or at the Cubs dugout while pointing.

 The authors of the book Yankees Century believe that the Warp film proves conclusively that the home run was not a "called shot."
 However, Leigh Montville's 2006 book The Big Bam asserts that neither film answers the question definitively.